Forced labour under German rule during World War II: Numbers

+Industry type

+Foreign workers comprised 3% of the war industry workforce in 1940 but had risen to 29% in 1944.
+In agriculture, it had risen from 6% in 1940 to 22% in 1944.

 Organisation Todt

 Foreign workers from Stadelheim Prison work in a factory owned by the AGFA camera company.

 Organisation Todt was a Nazi era civil and military engineering group in Nazi Germany, eponymously named for its founder Fritz Todt, an engineer and senior Nazi figure.
 The organization was responsible for a huge range of engineering projects both in pre-World War II Germany, and in occupied Europe from France to Russia.
 Todt became notorious for using forced labour.
 Most so-called "volunteer" Soviet POW workers were assigned to the Organisation Todt.
 The history of the organization falls into three main phases: